The Unreasonable Effectiveness of Discrete-Time Gaussian Process Mixtures for Robot Policy Learning: Technical Approach

 Manipulation policies are typically learned in end-effector space to generalize across varying object poses.
 However, these trajectories must be converted into joint-space commands via inverse kinematics (IK) to control the robot.
 For redundant arms, such as the Franka Emika, multiple IK solutions can exist for a given pose, and not all predicted end-effector trajectories are kinematically feasible across different task instances or embodiments.
 Unlike methods that produce only a point estimate, MiDiGaP predicts probabilistic trajectories \( \{\boldsymbol\mu_t, \boldsymbol\Sigma_t\}_{t=1}^T\), where \(\boldsymbol \Sigma_t\) encodes allowable \emph{variance} in each pose dimension.
 We leverage this information to guide IK: the optimizer is permitted to deviate from \( \{\boldsymbol\mu_t\}_{t=1}^T\) in directions and magnitudes indicated by \(\{\boldsymbol \Sigma_t\}_{t=1}^T\), ensuring both task fidelity and kinematic feasibility.
 Consider the \texttt{OpenMicrowave} task shown in \figref{fig:tp_gp_pred}.
 While the end-effector is allowed to deviate from the most likely path when approaching the microwave, it cannot deviate as much once the handle is grasped without slipping off the handle.
 This fact is captured precisely by the predicted variance \(\{\boldsymbol\Sigma_t\}_{t=1}^T\).

 We name this approach \vapor: \vaporfull.
-As shown in \secref{sec:exp_traj_opt}, we can even leverage \vapor{} for effective cross-embodiment transfer of a learned \ourmethod{} policy.
+As we show in \secref{sec:exp_traj_opt}, \vapor{} even enables effective cross-embodiment transfer of learned \ourmethod{} policies.
 In contrast, path optimization alone (without a probabilistic policy such as ours) is \emph{not} enough for solving many robot manipulation tasks.
 We demonstrate this experimentally in \secref{sec:exp_uni_rlbench}; ARP, a method that only predicts a small set of key poses and uses motion planning in between, fails on constrained tasks, such as opening a door or wiping a desk.

 We now formulate the \vapor{} optimization problem, beginning with standard IK and progressing to implementation and integration into our modal updating framework.

 \para{Inverse Kinematics} takes a goal pose \(\boldsymbol\xi _{\text{des}}= ^T\), a forward kinematics model \(\boldsymbol{\xi}(\cdot)\), joint limits \(\mathbf{q}_{\text{min}}, \mathbf{q}_{\text{max}}\), and a distance function \(d(\cdot,\cdot)\), and solves the optimization problem